esp8266/Arduino/doc/ota_updates/ota_updates.md

 ### Application Example

-Currently there are two software configurations that support OTA updates
+Currently there are two software configurations that support OTA updates.

 - [Classic OTA](#classic-ota-configuration): Arduino IDE 1.6.5 and 1.6.5-947-g39819f0 (of July 23, 2015) or 1.6.5-1160-gef26c5f (of Sep 30, 2015) version of platform package that provides first OTA implementation, yet without support for [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) library.
 This particular configuration is easier to configure in Arduino IDE and therefore suggested for less experienced users.
 It soon will be depreciated once implementation below is fully released.

 - [ArduinoOTA](#arduinoota-configuration): Arduino-PR-4107-BUILD-421 and latest git version of platform package that includes [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) library.
 This configuration features preliminary build of Arduino IDE and is intended for more experienced users.
 Please mid your step.

 Instructions below demonstrate how to configure both [Classic OTA](#classic-ota-configuration) and [ArduinoOTA](#arduinoota-configuration) using NodeMCU 1.0 (ESP-12E Module) board.